Here’s why we need to slow down

 Auckland Transport Chief Executive Shane Ellison and Brake NZ talk about road safety.

-Speed determines both the likelihood of a crash occurring and the severity of the outcome.
-Regardless of what causes a crash, whether people walk away or are carried away will depend on the speed their vehicles are travelling.
-Our crash stats show 80% of all death and serious injury occurs on 50km/h local urban roads and 45% of all local urban death and serious injury involve vulnerable road users (people walking, people on bikes, people on motorcycles, children, the elderly and the differently abled – people not in cars).
+Our crash stats show that 80% of all deaths and serious injuries occur on 50km/h local urban roads, while 45% of all local urban deaths and serious injuries involve vulnerable road users (people walking, people on bikes, people on motorcycles, children, the elderly and the differently abled – people not in cars).

-Research on common driving journeys around New Zealand shows that the impact of lower more survivable speeds is marginal on overall journey time across the users entire journey.
+If every driver reduced their speed by 10km/h on urban roads, there would be substantial safety gains across the entire road network.
+Research on common driving journeys around New Zealand shows that the impact of lower speeds is marginal on overall journey time across the user’s entire journey.

 We can’t outrun physics

-If we need to stop suddenly, we have to take into account this stopping distance i.e. the time it takes for us to react to the sudden change in the driving environment, the distance our vehicle will travel from the point when brakes are fully applied, to when our vehicle comes to a complete stop.
+If we need to stop suddenly, we must take the stopping distance (the time it takes for us to react to the sudden change in the driving environment, the distance our vehicle will travel from the point when brakes are fully applied, to when our vehicle comes to a complete stop) into account.